aukletio/Auklet-Client-C/README.md

 ### Logging

-The Auklet-Client opens an anonymous `SOCK_STREAM` Unix domain socket to which newline-delimited JSON messages can be written.
-If `Auklet-Client` confirms that the executable has been released, the child process will inherit the socket as file descriptor 3.
+The Auklet client opens an anonymous `SOCK_STREAM` Unix domain socket to which newline-delimited JSON messages can be written.
+If the Auklet client confirms that the executable has been released, the child process will inherit the socket as file descriptor 3.
 Otherwise, the child process will not inherit the file descriptor.
 Messages written to the socket will be accessible via